 It's time for the 27th annual Wildman Biathlon, scheduled for Saturday, August 8, 2015 at 8:00 a.m., rain or shine.
 So here is the call for all runners and bicyclists to shift their training schedules into high gear and register for this amazing event!

 The Wildman Biathlon is a three-part (duathlon) event for teams and individuals.
 Athletes from all over the United States, Canada and some years even other countries, come to New Hampshire’s White Mountains to compete as an individual or as teams in the Wildman.
 For decades athletes have been challenging their endurance amid some of the most spectacular scenery in the Northeast.
 The Wildman Biathlon consists of a 10-K run in the picturesque town of Shelburne, a 22.3 mile bicycle trek through Gorham towards a 3-mile hill climb up the Polecat ski trail to the finish line at the summit of Wildcat Mountain, a presenting sponsor, located in Pinkham Notch.

-T-shirts are offered to all participants with trophies awarded to overall and category winners along with the numerous prizes given away through random drawing.
-Funds raised from this event benefit the Coos County Retired and Senior Volunteer Program.
+T-shirts are offered to all participants with trophies awarded to overall and category winners along with numerous prizes given away through random drawing.

 With the purchase of a scenic gondola ticket, join us on a free monthly tour at Wildcat this summer & fall.
 An Appalachian Mountain Club naturalist will lead an interactive and educational summit tour followed by a guided hike down.